-This work will be led by the HBPO team, in close collaboration with BPOC, the work group, and stakeholders.
-The June 2022 report will provide an update on the above items and other relevant actions.
+This work will be led by the King County HBPO team, in close collaboration with the joint King County/Harborview workgroup, the BPOC, and stakeholders.
+The December 2022 report will provide an update on the above items and other relevant actions.